 Childrens Online Privacy Protection Act Compliance

-in compliance with the requirements of COPPA (Childrens Online Privacy Protection Act), we do not collect any information
+We are in compliance with the requirements of COPPA (Childrens Online Privacy Protection Act), we do not

-means any health information about you that identifies you or for which there is a reasonable basis to believe the information
+health information about you that identifies you or for which there is a reasonable basis to believe the information can be

 information.”
 This Notice also will tell you about your rights and our duties with respect to medical information about